 A few months ago, Ross Lukeman left his apartment and his full-time job in Houston to live and work out of a converted Chevy cargo van.
-He found the process so rewarding he now wants to teach other travelers how to convert a van into a tiny home on wheels.
+He found the process so rewarding he now wants to teach other travelers how to convert a van into a tiny home-on-wheels.

-Lukeman is a former architect and runs the website, Alternative Homes Today.
+Lukeman is a former architect and ran the website, Alternative Homes Today.
 He now works for himself and has created the Cargo Van Conversion Course, an online set of high definition videos that will teach you step-by-step how to convert a van into a full-time living space.

 The Chevy Van was once owned by a rental company.

 Lukeman stripped the inside and added insulation and wood paneling.

 The wall-mounted computer monitor is a main focus of Lukeman’s interior.

 The electrical components are tucked neatly behind the bed.

 Lukeman’s van does not have a shower (he uses the showers at 24-Hour Fitness), but he does store a camping toilet under the bed.

 “I’ve been working out a lot, partly because that’s how I get showers, but also because living in a van makes you crave getting out and being active.”

 Both Lukeman and the van have been exploring the American Southwest.